-Insomnia is a common sleep disorder in which patients have difficulty falling asleep, difficulty staying asleep, and poor sleep quality.
+Insomnia is a common sleep disorder that causes difficulty falling asleep, difficulty staying asleep, and poor sleep quality.
 Insomnia can cause complications such as weight gain, stress, and depression.

-This sleep disorder can be treated through non-drug treatments (behavioral therapy), natural sleeping aids, over-the-counter (OTC) medications, and prescription medications.
-The most effective insomnia treatment can include a combination of these methods.
+This sleep disorder can be managed using non-drug treatments (behavioral therapy), natural sleeping aids, over-the-counter (OTC) medications, and prescription medications.
+Many people may benefit from a combination of drug and non-drug methods.
 Before treatment, it is recommended to address the underlying problem that may be contributing to insomnia.